 This methodology was inefficient, as it negated the ability to regularly access data and provide early warning of potential failures.

 Canary Systems was tasked with providing:

-The process involved installing a cellular modem for automated data transfer at 6 hour and 5 minute intervals to a hosted database server, configured using MultiLogger software to integrate the existing Campbell Scientific electronics installed in the RMUs.
+The process involved installing a cellular modem for automated data transfer both at 6 hour intervals and at 5 minute intervals to a hosted database server, configured using MultiLogger software to integrate the existing Campbell Scientific electronics installed in the RMUs.

 On the hosted server, a website for end users was set up with Canary Systems’ MLWeb software.
 It includes interlinked aerial and cross-sectional views of the instrumentation, with display of the most recent data as well as historical data.
 The user is able to select multiple instruments for display on the same graph and adjust the time frame on graphical outputs.

 To help with timely data reduction and processing, customized calculations, graphs, and reports were created through MLWeb software to convert and visualize raw data from the field, including calibration and correction factors.
 For example: